florianheinemann/express-sslify/README.md

 Please do *not* set this flag if you are not behind an Azure proxy as this flag can be easily spoofed outside of an Azure environment.

+### X-Forwarded-Host header support

+If your reverse proxy sends the original host using the `X-Forwarded-Host` header and you need to use that instead of the `Host` header for the redirect, use the `trustXForwardedHostHeader` flag:

+`app.use(enforce.HTTPS({ trustXForwardedHostHeader: true }))`

 ## Tests
 Download the whole repository and call: